Brokerages jump on report SEC stops short of banning PFOF deals

 Britain, Canada, and Australia have already banned PFOF, while SEC Chairman Gary Gensler had suggested in August that the regulator could go that route.

+Chair Gensler said in his recent Congressional testimony that he believes it's appropriate to look at ways to freshen up the SEC's rules to make equity markets fair, efficient, and competitive as possible for investors, particularly for retail investors, said an SEC spokesperson.

+To that end, recommendations about best execution, fees and rebates, payment for order flow and order-by-order competition are few of the things being considered, the spokesperson added.

-(Reporting by Mehnaz Yasmin and Medha Singh in Bengaluru; editing by Uttaresh.V)
+(Reporting by Mehnaz Yasmin and Medha Singh in Bengaluru; Editing by Uttaresh.V and Shailesh Kuber)

 ((Mehnaz.Yasmin@thomsonreuters.com;))